FluidSim 4.03 is now available to download

 To install the program, follow the google drive link below.
 On the Google drive website, click or right-click on the FluidSim4 folder and choose the download option.
 Copy or move the folder to wherever you want (e.g. desktop or documents directory) where you have "write" privileges.
 There are two versions of the program in the folder, the "app" for Mac machines and a .exe file for windows.
 Just double click the appropriate one to start the program.
 An instruction manual (included in the folder) provides additional installation and setup details.

-NOTE: If you are running MAC OS X, the web-downloaded program will not run on your machine due to Apple's crazy-tight security that requires me to join the Apple Developer Network (way too much overhead for part-time programmers).
-A simple workaround is to download the program folder on a PC, save it to a memory stick and transfer the folder to the Mac.
-The program will run just fine.
+NOTE: If you are running MAC OS X, BIG SUR or later, the web-downloaded program will not run on your machine due to Apple's crazy-tight security that requires me to join the Apple Developer Network (way too much overhead for part-time programmers).
+A workaround is to download the program folder on a PC, save it to a memory stick and transfer the folder to the Mac.
+It may allow the program to run.
+But as they tighten "security" it means that small-scale programmers such as me (giving away a program for free) are now excluded.

 (latest version November 12, 2020)